0zzy0sbourne/ComputerNetworks/Project IV/network-topology/topology_generator/topology_generator.md

 * `channels` -- the number of channels used to connect the topology nodes.
 Each channel can have a different data rate.
 * `channel-rates` -- a list of channel rates.
 The size of this list should match the value of the `channel` parameter.

+## What to do with the output JSON?

+The output JSON file that includes the network topology should be put into `router_info_generator` folder before we run `generate_router_information`.